Frequently Asked Questions

 Finding an internship in sport management can seem difficult, but here are a few places to start: SIRC, LinkedIn, Indeed.
 Even if an organization you admire isn’t currently hiring interns, that shouldn’t deter you from reaching out.
 They might be able to use someone with drive and gumption like you.
 Create your own opportunities by making connections and hustling.

-Can I intern in the United States of America?
+Can I intern in another country?

 My dream sport organization doesn’t have an internship opening.
 What do I do?